hainam-nguyen/rabbitmq/README.md

     > contains steps for rabbitmq-server installation on a Debian server.

 **templates**
-  - bintray.rabbitmq.list
-    > configures apt to install the most recent Erlang/OTP version available in the repository and use packages for Ubuntu 18.04 (Bionic).

   - erlang
     > configures apt to install erlang-* packages from Bintray and not standard Debian or Ubuntu repository: